Mobile Suit Gundam Alive: Other characters

-Aiko's brother who members Time Sphere Liberation army and the former pilot of the MSZ-006 Zeta Gundam.
+Aiko's brother who members Time Ball Liberation Army and the former pilot of the MSZ-006 Zeta Gundam.
 Became missing after Aiko and the Gundam was attacked by GX-9900 Gundam X in the midst of its transportation.
 But actually he fell into a time slip and ended up in Japan 500 years ago, he started the Nishimikado family and remained in the area.
 His MSZ-006 Zeta Gundam is passed down to later generations of the Nishimikado family.

 Mobile Suits and Mobile Armor

 Many units from the previous Gundam series appeared and will appear in this series.
 Here is a list of the main units.

 Gundam (Gundam-type)

-Only 20 Original Gundam mobile suit unit from previous Gundam series same incarnation and same counterpart in manga ALIVE timeline universe.
+Only 20 Original Gundams-type mobile suit unit from previous Gundam series same incarnation and same counterpart in manga ALIVE timeline universe.